 The script is called MinTOTP.
 You need Python 3.4 or later installed on your device.
 We like the simplicity of the script that consists of 30 lines of code.
 There is also comprehensive documentation available on GitHub.

 To use the script, you can either download the py file or install MinTOTP via pip (

 mintotp <<< SECRETSECRETSECRET (if you installed it using pip) or

 python3 totp.py <<< SECRETSECRETSECRET (if you directly use the py file) to get a TOTP code.

 More examples are shown on the GitHub page of MinTOTP.
 Keep in mind that the secret (e.g., SECRETSECRETSECRET) is a secret!
 Store it like a password and only use a second device to generate your OTPs.
 Do not use the device which you use for login.
-Do not store this secret and the normal password in the same database.
+Do not store the shared OTP secret and the password in the same database!

 Tip of the month

 This month’s tip is about processes and organization.
 If you are a frequent reader of the InfoSec Handbook, you likely know that information security consists of technology, processes/organization, and people.
 Only focusing on technology doesn’t give you more than 33% security.

 An example in the physical world: There is a new fire extinguisher on the floor of your apartment building.
 Is it safe in case of fire now?
 No. Residents need information about the location of the fire extinguisher, and they need to know how to use it (raising awareness of people).
 Then, somebody has to maintain the fire extinguisher (checks, refills, replacement).
 Who is responsible here?
 You need processes and organization.